mbaumer/us_hep_funding/docs/_states/NC.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  422  NSF MPS grants, totalling  $77,010,819.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+422 NSF MPS grants, totalling $77,010,819.00

                                              Amount ($)
 Institution
 UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL    29308087